Bedrock-OSS/bedrock-wiki-content-generator/README.md

 **Note**:
 Last updated for version is based on min_engine_version in manifest.json, which is not always changed.
 Like if packs version is 1.18.31, it will still say "1.18.30".

-# Content Generation List
+# FAQ

+**Q**: Where can I see everything what this script changes/generates?
-You can find what content this script generates in content_list.txt file.
+**A**: You can find what content this script generates in content_list.txt file.

+**Q**: I changed local path of wiki repo, how can I fix script's target folder?
+**A**: Delete wiki_local_path.txt file or clear it and run the script again.

+**Q**: Why 'Last updated for version' doesn't match example packs version?
+**A**: There aren't any actual version markers in vanilla packs, so `min_engine_version` is used.
+If something new (like entity, block or important fix) is added, this version gets changes.